10 Stages of Grief & Strategies for Healing

 Helping a grieving person involves being patient, empathetic, and supportive.
 Here are a few practical ways to provide comfort:

 • Be there for them.
-Help them accept it in smaller doses by lending them your ear and demonstrating empathy and compassion.
+Help them accept it in smaller doses by lending them your ear and showing empathy and compassion.

 • Steer clear of clichés.
 Sayings such as “everything happens for a reason” can come out as condescending.